umutozel/vscode-csharpfixformat/README.md

 * `csharpfixformat.style.enabled`: Enable code reformat with style options.
 True by default.
 * `csharpfixformat.style.newline.maxAmount`: Amount of new line (\\n) symbols allowed in row.
 1 means no blank lines, 0 for disable.
 2 by default.
 * `csharpfixformat.style.indent.preprocessorIgnored`: Should preprocessor directives ignore indentation or use it.
 True by default.
+* `csharpfixformat.style.indent.regionIgnored`: Should #region / #endregion directives ignore indentation or use it.
+False by default.
 * `csharpfixformat.style.activateDefaultFormatterAfter`: Should default code formatter be activated as post process.
 False by default.
 * `csharpfixformat.style.braces.onSameLine`: Should open braces be kept on expression line (K&R style) or on new line.
 True by default.
 * `csharpfixformat.style.braces.allowInlines`: Allow expressions inside braces at one line.
 True by default.
 * `csharpfixformat.style.spaces.beforeParenthesis`: Space before '(' - opening parenthesis.
 True by default.
 * `csharpfixformat.style.spaces.afterParenthesis`: Space after ')' - closing parenthesis.
 True by default.
 * `csharpfixformat.style.spaces.beforeBracket`: Space before '[' - opening bracket.
-True by default.
+False by default.
 * `csharpfixformat.style.spaces.afterBracket`: Space after ']' - closing bracket.
 True by default.
 * `csharpfixformat.style.spaces.insideEmptyParenthis`: Space inside '()' - empty parenthis.
 False by default.
 * `csharpfixformat.style.spaces.insideEmptyBraces`: Space inside '{}' - empty braces.
 True by default.